hanhanwu/Hanhan_Data_Science_Resources2/README.md

     * <b>About Entropy</b>
       * We all know that formula, `-sum(p(i)*log(p(i), 2))`, and this is calculated for each group/category/etc. in the whole dataset
       * Sometimes, we need to compare entropy for different datasets, and in each dataset, we have multiple groups, then here comes normalized entropy, for <b>each group</b>, `-sum(p(xi)*log(p(xi), 2)/log(n, 2))`, n means the total records in this group, NOT overall records of the dataset
+    * Besides entropy and gini can be used to split decision trees, <b>chi square</b> can be used for the split of the categorical variables in the decision tree.
+Higher chi square, higher the different between partent and child node and higher homogeneity.
   * SVM: seperate groups with a line and maximize the margin distance.
 Good for small dataset, especially those with large number of features
     * The effectiveness of SVM depends on Selection of Kernel, Kernel Parameters and Soft Margin Parameter C, they can also help reduce errors and overfitting
     * The larger C parameter, the heavier penality for misclassification.
 So when C param is set to infinite, no room for error, optimal hyperplane (if exists) should seperate the data completely